As a car owner who takes pride in doing his own repairs, my articles focus on helping other vehicle owners handle DIY projects.

 Tip: Only pull out the handle, do not try to pull out the whole plastic cup as it will likely break.
-If you do manage to break it don't worry it is only another five dollars.
+If you do manage to break it, don't worry it is only another five dollars.

-This part can be a little tricky, but after a little bit of trial and error the back seat will release.
+This part can be a little tricky, but after a little bit of trial and error, the back seat will release.
 I also recommend folding the other (working) seat down and taking a look at the latch to see how it works.

-- Slide your screwdriver in to the hole above the round ring that the latch connects to.
+- Slide your screwdriver into the hole above the round ring that the latch connects to.

-This may take a few try's, but after you've done it a few times it's pretty easy, and it really helps to try it on the working seat side first to see how the latch releases.
+This may take a few tries, but after you've done it a few times it's pretty easy, and it really helps to try it on the working seat side first to see how the latch releases.

 Attaching the New Handle/Rod

 I found this part to be a little tricky too.
 The best method that I found to do this is to get into the back seat with it folded down.